 • Continental GT3 – second-generation race car

-Adding further spice to the day will be the always well-subscribed Bentley parade, in which up to 200 Club Members’ glorious models of all ages will enjoy three laps of the Northamptonshire track.
-Places are available on a pre-book basis only and cost £20 per car.
-It's also hoped that, time permitting, the Heritage Collection cars will also parade around the track.
+Adding further spice to the day will be the always well-subscribed Bentley procession, in which up to 100 Club Members’ glorious models of all ages will enjoy three laps of the Northamptonshire track.
+Places are available on a pre-book basis only and cost £20 per car via the Club website or call the Club Office (01295 738886).
+It's also hoped that, time permitting, the Heritage Collection cars will also take to the track.

-It is also planned to serve special buffet lunches for around 120 Members and guests in the paddock; cost is £35 per head with places available on a pre-book basis only.
+It is also planned to serve special hot lunches for around 120 Members and guests in the paddock; cost is £35 per head with places available on a pre-book basis only via the Club website, where you can also view the menu, or call the Club Office.

 If you fancy testing your driving skills around the Silverstone track, why not have a go on the always popular Pirelli F1 simulator.